MystenLabs/sui/crates/sui/genesis.md

 This document lays out the step-by-step process for orchestrating a Sui Genesis Ceremony.

 ## Prerequisites

 Each validator participating in the ceremony will need the following:

 - Ed25519 Public key
 - Sui network address // WAN
-- Narwhal_primary_to_primary network address // WAN
+- Narwhal_public_to_primary network address // WAN
 - Narwhal_worker_to_primary network address // LAN
 - Narwhal_primary_to_worker network address // LAN
-- Narwhal_worker_to_worker network address // WAN
+- Narwhal_public_to_worker network address // WAN
 - Narwhal_consensus_address network address // LAN

 Note:

 - Network addresses should be Multiaddrs in the form of `/dns/{dns name}/tcp/{port}/http` and only the addresses marked WAN need to be publicly accessible by the wider internet.
 - An Ed25519 key can be created using `sui keytool generate`

 ## Ceremony